How to Choose the Best Freezer for Your Home

 How CR Tests Freezers

-To test freezers, our engineers fill each model with boxes of frozen spinach and run them in our test chambers for about six weeks to evaluate how well they keep the packages frozen.
+To test freezers, our engineers fill each model with boxes of frozen spinach and run it in our test chambers for about six weeks to evaluate how well it keeps the packages frozen.

-The results allow us to judge their thermostat control and temperature uniformity (the ability to maintain the same temperature throughout the freezer cavity).
-Our engineers also measure usable storage capacity, which doesn’t always match what manufacturers claim.
+The results allow us to assess the thermostat control and temperature uniformity (the ability to maintain the same temperature throughout the freezer cavity).
+Our engineers also measure usable storage capacity, which often differs from manufacturer claims.

 In addition, we calculate energy efficiency, evaluate noise output, and judge how long a freezer can keep food frozen during a power outage.
 All of this data is folded into an Overall Score for each model and appears in our freezer ratings charts.